i6/ibg/appendices/c.rst

-By doing this, we ensure that *every* room has a description of some form; normally we'd override this default value with something meaningful -- "The narrow street runs north towards the town square..." and so on -- by including a ``description`` property in the object's definition.
+By doing this, we ensure that *every* room has a description of some form; normally we'd override this default value with something meaningful -- "The narrow street runs north towards the town square..." and so on -- by including a :prop:`description` property in the object's definition.
 However, in a stub object used only for testing, a default description is sufficient (and less trouble)::